 In the 21st century, all it takes is one quick scroll on any social media page to see an abundance of strange and bland content.
 Short videos with disembodied flat voices, frames that blend together and objects or people that really don't look quite right — the dead...

-Satire: NAIT installs GPA-activated fire alarms
+SATIRE: NAIT installs GPA-activated fire alarms

 In an attempt to address the long-running practice of students maliciously setting off fire alarms during final examinations, NAIT has recently installed new, state of the art fire alarms that can only be activated by students with a cumulative grade point average...